Innovative Close Cycles - Pump Heat

 The laboratory includes various equipment, in particular:

-• Combined cycle cyberphysical plant, consisting of a TURBEC T100 turbine coupled to a real-time steam cycle model, coupled with an innovative heat pump and storage thermal through an intermediate hydraulic circuit in a power to heat configuration (European project H2020 PUMP-HEAT).
-The aim is to evaluate the performance of the system, focusing in particular on the flexibility of the gas turbine combined cycles.
+• Experimental plant (European H2020 PUMP-HEAT project), consisting of a TURBEC T100 turbine coupled to a real-time steam cycle model, resulting in a cyber-physical combined cycle, coupled in turn with an innovative heat pump and thermal storage via an intermediate hydraulic circuit.
+The aim is to evaluate system performance, focusing in particular on the flexibility of combined cycles.

 Location